 - Last updated:

-This region-shaping project will help to future proof the Sunshine Coast's telecommunications capacity and increase our region's smart city capability by ensuring access to important data networks.
+The project will help stimulate local business, generate new investment and improve telecommunications diversity to Australia’s east coast.
+The cable will help to future proof the Sunshine Coast telecommunications capacity and increase our smart city capability, ensuring access to important data networks.

 About the project

 Council has facilitated the landing of a new international submarine cable to Maroochydore following an international submarine cable contract agreed between Sunshine Coast Council and RTI Connectivity Pty Ltd (RTI-C).

 The project includes the installation of a 550km undersea fibre optic cable which connects the Sunshine Coast to the 7000km Japan-

 Guam-Australia South (JGA-S) submarine cable.
 The cable which is laid out or buried under the sea floor, connects to the cable landing station adjacent to the new Maroochydore City Centre.